ValldHebron-Bioinformatics/minMutFinder/README.md

 <br>
 (4)--> "yes" if you want the muations plot to also contain the Synonymous mutations, "no" if you do not want them in the mutations plot

+### Get in touch

+To report a bug, error, or feature request, please open an issue.

+For questions, email us at ignasi.prats@vhir.org; we're happy to help!

 #### References